 Patent and Know-How License

-If solanezumab receives marketing authorization, PDL will receive a patent royalty of three percent for product manufactured and/or sold in the United States before expiration of our Queen et al. patents and a two percent know-how royalty on worldwide sales for 12.5 years from date of first commercial sale.
+If solanezumab receives marketing authorization, PDL will receive a two percent know-how royalty on worldwide sales for 12.5 years from date of first commercial sale.